camiloribeiro/icecream/README.md

     # You can have as many "factories" as you need
     $ diet_flavors = IceCream::Icecream.new "/path/to/Diet/flavors"
     $ zero_sugar_chocolate = diet_flavors.flavor :chocolate

+You can also, define an object from nowhere, creating it with a single line!

+    $ IceCream::IceCream.flavor :Orange, "[name = 'orange', color = :orange, price = 35.5, calories = 3]"

 Have fun!